di2pra/flex-hubspot-click-to-call-plugin/README.md

 # Twilio Flex Hubspot Click-to-Call & Outbound SMS & WhatsApp Plugin

-A Twilio Flex Plugin to leverage your customer data from Hubspot and initiate an outbound call or an outbound SMS on Flex.
+A Twilio Flex Plugin to leverage your customer data from Hubspot and initiate an outbound call or an outbound SMS / WhatsApp on Flex.
 This plugin uses the [Hubspot APIs](https://developers.hubspot.com/docs/api/overview) to retrieve your customer data from Hubspot.
 Twilio Serverless is used for the the backend.

 ![Screenshot of the Twilio Flex Hubspot Click-to-Call & Outbound SMS Plugin](screenshot.png "Screenshot of the Twilio Flex Hubspot Click-to-Call & Outbound SMS Plugin")